divonelnc/flow-manager/README.md

 ## Queueing functions

-Import the FlowManager class, then create a new instance of `FlowManager` and use the `queue` function to queue your asynchronous function
+Import the FlowManager class, then create a new instance of `FlowManager` and use the `queue` function to queue your asynchronous functions

 ```
 import FlowManager from "../flow/flowmanager";